yiisoft/test-support/docs/en/README.md

 for matching an event to a listener.
 Simultaneously, the dispatcher is PSR-compliant and consider `StoppableEventInterface`.

-If your code sent as event to `SimpleEventDispatcher`, then in tests you can check this using the following methods:
+If your code sent an event to `SimpleEventDispatcher`, then in tests you can check this using the following methods:

 - `isObjectTriggered::isObjectTriggered(object $event, int $times = null)` — Exact `$event` object was triggered.
 - `isClassTriggered::isClassTriggered(string $class, int $times = null)` — Event of `$class` class was triggered .